Johnny Herbert: Sauber, Stewart and Jaguar (1996–2000)

 Herbert driving for Stewart at the 1999 Canadian Grand Prix.
 He brought the car home in fifth.

 After being dropped by Benetton, Herbert drove for Swiss team Sauber in 1996–1998, scoring two podium places, the first of the two being in the 1996 Monaco Grand Prix, which were his only points of that season, and the other being in the 1997 Hungarian Grand Prix.
 That year would be Herbert's most successful at Sauber, scoring several times.
 Moving to Stewart Grand Prix in 1999, he was routinely outqualified by his younger teammate Rubens Barrichello but scored his third and final Grand Prix win in the rain-affected European Grand Prix.
-At the Malaysian Grand Prix he finished fourth in a race which he would later describe as his strongest performance since his pre-accident days.
+At the Malaysian Grand Prix, he finished fourth in a race which he would later describe as his strongest performance since his pre-accident days.
 Staying at Stewart after the team was purchased by Ford and became Jaguar, Herbert endured another frustrating and pointless season, ending the year being stretchered off at Malaysia after a suspension failure caused him to crash heavily.

 After Formula One

 Herbert driving for Audi in the 2004 Petit Le Mans.
 He came second, partnered with Pierre Kaffer.

 Herbert driving the Team Dynamics Honda Civic at Silverstone during the 2009 British Touring Car Championship season.

-In 2001 he was employed by Arrows F1 team owner Tom Walkinshaw, to act as the team developmental/test driver.
+In 2001, Herbert was employed by Arrows F1 team owner Tom Walkinshaw, to act as the team developmental/test driver.

-On Monday, August 13, 2001, the day after the Indy Racing League’s Belterra Resort Indy 300 at Kentucky Speedway, he tested the Dallara purchased by Mecom Racing Team from Target Chip Ganassi Racing and driven by Tony Stewart at the 2001 Indianapolis 500, with the car being set up by Jeff Ward, recording a fastest lap time that would have split the front row for the race.
+On Monday, August 13, 2001, the day after the Indy Racing League’s Belterra Resort Indy 300 at Kentucky Speedway, Herbert tested the Dallara purchased by Mecom Racing Team from Target Chip Ganassi Racing and driven by Tony Stewart at the 2001 Indianapolis 500, with the car being set up by Jeff Ward, recording a fastest lap time that would have split the front row for the race.

 Since retiring from Formula One racing, Herbert has concentrated on sports car racing, trying to repeat his Le Mans 24 Hours overall win of 1991.
 Recent years have seen him as one of the front runners in the American Le Mans Series (ALMS), where he won several events and was a challenger for the 2003 crown.

 In 2004, Herbert, along with Jamie Davies won the Le Mans Series championship at the wheel of an Audi R8 winning the races at Monza and Spa along the way.

 In 2005, Herbert was appointed to the post of Sporting Relations Manager at Jordan Grand Prix, which was then renamed Midland F1 for the 2006 World Championship.
 However, in September of that year Spyker Cars bought the team, and renamed it Spyker MF1.
 One of the new owners' decisions was to not renew Herbert's contract.